 Your dishwasher is one of the most important appliances in your home.
 Without it, you will spend hours manually cleaning all of your dishes.
 Not to mention the fact that your dishwasher also disinfects your dishes and makes your kitchen that much more hygienic.

 When your dishwasher stops working, you need a trained and reliable professional to diagnose and repair the problem.
-At Express Appliance Repair Kitchener, we specialize in repairing dishwashers of all makes and models.
+At Express Appliance Repair Kitchener & Waterloo, we specialize in repairing dishwashers of all makes and models.
 Our repairs are backed by our 100% satisfaction guarantee, as well as a limited warranty of up to 1 year.
+You can stop you dishwasher repair near me search because you have found the experts at Express.
+Call us today!

 With over 25 years of appliance repair experience under our belts, our technicians have come across all types of problems.
 Of which, these are the most common dishwasher concerns: